seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Some god direct my judgment!
 Let me see;
 I will survey the inscriptions back again.
 What says this leaden casket?
-‘Who chooseth me must give and hazard all he hath.’
+'Who chooseth me must give and hazard all he hath.'
 Must give: for what? for lead? hazard for lead?
 This casket threatens.
 Men that hazard all
 Do it in hope of fair advantages:
 A golden mind stoops not to shows of dross;
-I’ll then nor give nor hazard aught for lead.
+I'll then nor give nor hazard aught for lead.
 What says the silver with her virgin hue?
-‘Who chooseth me shall get as much as he deserves.’
+'Who chooseth me shall get as much as he deserves.'
 As much as he deserves!
 Pause there, Morocco,
 And weigh thy value with an even hand:
-If thou be’st rated by thy estimation,
+If thou be'st rated by thy estimation,
 Thou dost deserve enough; and yet enough
 May not extend so far as to the lady:
 And yet to be afeard of my deserving
 Were but a weak disabling of myself.
 As much as I deserve!
-Why, that’s the lady:
+Why, that's the lady:
 I do in birth deserve her, and in fortunes,
 In graces and in qualities of breeding;
 But more than these, in love I do deserve.
-What if I stray’d no further, but chose here?
+What if I stray'd no further, but chose here?
-Let’s see once more this saying graved in gold
+Let's see once more this saying graved in gold
-‘Who chooseth me shall gain what many men desire.’
+'Who chooseth me shall gain what many men desire.'
-Why, that’s the lady; all the world desires her;
+Why, that's the lady; all the world desires her;
 From the four corners of the earth they come,
 To kiss this shrine, this mortal-breathing saint:
 The Hyrcanian deserts and the vasty wilds